blocknomic-technologies/open-trading-platform-UI/README.md

 #### Your Security Concerns

 Nothing is stored on a database and all your apikeys are safely stored on your local computer.
-All http requests and taken care of from the server running on your computer.
+All http requests are taken care of from the server running on your computer.

 License
 ----